 Net Carbs: 4g

 If you’ve been looking around for the ultimate vegan keto dessert recipe for lemon cake, you’ve just found it.
 Have you taken a look at this delight?
 Truly, if you’re a lemon lover or someone who’s more into fruity and zesty desserts, give this recipe a try!
 It truly doesn’t disappoint.
 The only thing that changes with this recipe is that it’s much healthier than a regular lemon cake, but with all the classic lemon cake flavors that you know and love.
+Again this is another recipe that calls for eggs that I recommend replacing with Bob’s Redmill Egg Replacer.

 Net Carbs: 8g